Look for processing power, memory and

 Below are a few solid choices to get you started in your search for a video editing computer.

 Mac computers are a standard in the video production world, so you can't go wrong with a Mac.
+But choosing the right one can be a bit tricky depending on your budget and the level of video editing performance you need.

 If you prefer editing on a Windows-based computer, the Hewlett-Packard ENVY Desktop Computer is a terrific choice.